 Give Your Customers Variety

-These strategies, while backed by research and experimentation, are not the be-all and end-all to successful pricing, but they are a good starting point for some experimentation of your own.
-The next time that you are listing new inventory try implementing a couple of these strategies and see if your sales increase.
+These strategies, while backed by ample research, are not the be-all and end-all to successful pricing, but they are a good starting point for some experimentation of your own.
+The next time that you are listing new inventory try implementing a couple of these psychological pricing strategies and see if your sales increase.
 Give your pricing purpose, not just a passing thought, and see what works for your business.